gdlc/STAT_COMP/INCLASS/INCLASS_19.md

-### IN-CLASS Assigment 20: Comparing Single Marker-Regression and Bayesian models
+### Comparing Single Marker-Regression and Bayesian models

 In a Single Marker Regression (SMR), the association between the response and each of the markers is tested one marker at a time (i.e., using a marginal associaton test).
 The following code runs SMR using the same data you use in HW 4 (you can use this [link](https://www.dropbox.com/s/7yk8l3p6xn6rayd/Xy.RData?dl=0) to downlaod the data).
 The plot displays the -log10(pvalue) for the assocaition test for each marker by order of the marker in the genome.
 Red points are markers with effect significant at 5% FDR.